We make intuitive decisions every day.

 Remember the dot.com crash.

-It seems a little eerily similar these days with all these start-ups and Fin-techs.
+It seems a little eerily similar these days with all the different start-ups and Fin-techs.

 Make your own decisions.

 At the very least, you know your success hinges on nobody but yourself.

 We can be so singularly focused on one piece of captivating information that everything else fades away into the background.

 We often fail to question the veracity of the information due to the promise of attractive returns.